Please change your location to view this page.

 Western Australia and the Fair Work system

-A constitutional corporation is a body which is incorporated under a federal or state Act (e.g. has ‘Pty Ltd' in its name, including incorporated associations and statutory authorities), and which conducts trading or financial activities as a significant part of their business.
+A constitutional corporation is a body which is incorporated under a federal or state Act (for example, it has ‘Pty Ltd' in its name) including incorporated associations and statutory authorities, and which conducts trading or financial activities as a sufficiently significant part of its business.
 Trading or financial activities can include selling goods or services (such as merchandise), or fundraising.
 Trading activities can also include receiving money from grants or other funding, where the grant or funding has a commercial nature.

 A foreign corporation, meaning a body incorporated outside of Australia, is also a constitutional corporation.

-If a Western Australian NFP is not a constitutional corporation, they will be covered by the Western Australian industrial relations system.
+If a Western Australian not-for-profit organisation is not a constitutional corporation, it will be covered by the Western Australian industrial relations system.
 Information about the Western Australian industrial relations system is available from the WA Department of Commerce.